colasbd/CBDCoreDataToolKit/README.md

-## CBDCoreDataToolKit: cloning, replacing, importing  easily in CoreData
+## CBDCoreDataToolKit: cloning, replacing, importing  easily in CoreData (and nice misc methods)

 With **CBDCoreDataToolKit**, you can clone, replace or import your NSManagedObject.
-Cloning is useful when you want to transfer new data from a `MOC` to another one.
-Importing is when you want to integrate some data to one `MOC` to another one.
-By integrating, I mean that the data to import is entirely new.
-Maybe there is just new links between entities, or maybe there is a new instance of some entity with plenty of relationships with already existing objects.
+Cloning is useful when you want to transfer new data from a NSManagedObjectContext (a `MOC`) to another one.
+Importing is when you want to "integrate" some data to one `MOC` to another one.
+By integrating, I mean that the data to import _is not_ entirely new.
+Maybe there are just new links between entities, or maybe there is just a new instance of some entity with plenty of relationships with _already existing_ objects.

 One has to understand that in such a case:

- - cloning will "pull" the entire graph connected to this new object, and we will have plenty of doublons.
+ - cloning will "pull" the entire graph connected to this new object, and we will have plenty of duplicates.

  - importing is much more clever (and difficult) and will "pull" the entire graph connected to this new object **and** will merge it with the already existing graph. **Super great !!**

 ### 1. Cloning objects

-You want to copy an object from a NSManagedObjectContext (`MOC`) to another one. **CBDCoreDataToolKit** can do it.
-It will also copy the objects in relationship with the first object, but you can specify entities or attributes to ignore.
+You want to copy an object (and _all the graph associated to it_) from a `MOC` to another one. **CBDCoreDataToolKit** can do it.
+It will also copy the objects in relationship with the first object (and recursively), but you can specify entities or attributes to ignore.

 ### 2. Replacing an object by another one